CoreOffice/CoreXLSX/README.md

 spreadsheet archive with `.xlsx` extension and map its internal structure into model types expressed directly in Swift.

-Important to note that this library only supports [the `.xlsx` format](https://en.wikipedia.org/wiki/Office_Open_XML).
+Important to note that this library provides read-only support only for [the `.xlsx` format](https://en.wikipedia.org/wiki/Office_Open_XML).
 As the older [legacy `.xls` spreadsheet format](https://en.wikipedia.org/wiki/Microsoft_Excel#File_formats)